asciimoo/filtron/README.md

 `!Header:Accept-Language` returns true if there is no `Accept-Language` HTTP header

 `Path=^/(x|y)$` matches if the path is `/x` or `/y`

+`IP=nslookup(example.com)` matches if the client's IP address is one of the IP addresses of example.com.

 ## API